COVID-19 cases in Dharavi now at 1,675

 The death toll in the area thus stands at 70.

-Of the 36 new patients, five were residents of a municipal chawl locality in the area.
+Of the 36 new patients, five were residents of a municipal Chawl locality in the area.

 Dharavi, considered to be the largest slum sprawl of Asia, has a population of over 6.5 lakh living in an area of 2.5 square kilometres.